koalkoal4/bolt-generated-project/src/pages/posts/precision-in-dog-training.md

               <span class="font-bold text-white"></span>
         </div>
          <p class="text-lg text-slate-600 dark:text-slate-300">
             <strong>Shaping & Capturing:</strong> Reward tiny improvements!
 Instead of waiting for the perfect 'Sit', reward a slightly straighter one than before.
 Click or say "Yes!" for that brief moment of stillness in a 'Stay'.
-Break the desired behavior down into achievable steps based on your <a href="https://trainedtails.com/posts/training-goals" target="_blank" rel="noopener noreferrer" class="text-emerald-600 dark:text-emerald-400 hover:underline">training goals</a>.
+Break the desired behavior down into achievable steps based on your <a href="https://trainedtails.com/posts/training-goals" target="_blank"  class="text-emerald-600 dark:text-emerald-400 hover:underline">training goals</a>.
          </p>
     </div>
      <div class="relative pl-8">